LA County Sees 20-Fold Increase Of COVID-19 Cases In A Month

 LOS ANGELES (CBSLA) – The Los Angeles County Department of Public Health confirmed 2,551 new cases of COVID-19 Wednesday.
 This is a 20-fold increase in a month, with 124 new COVID-19 cases reported on June 21.

-Wednesday’s test positivity rate is 5.2%; the rate was 0.7% a month ago, public health officials said.READ MORE: Pasadena Indoor Mask Order Goes Into Effect Thursday
+Wednesday’s test positivity rate is 5.2%; the rate was 0.7% a month ago, public health officials said.READ MORE: Corpse Flowers Stinkie, Green Boy Bloom At The Huntington Library

+Los Angeles County health officials are blaming the highly infectious Delta variant of the virus and increases in people mingling in public.

 Of the new cases reported by public health, 83% are among people under the age of 50 years old with 65% of new cases among people between the ages of 18 and 49 years old, the department said.